noir-lang/noir/docs/docs/dev_docs/getting_started/sandbox.md

-  private-token Created Alice's account at 0x054d89d0...f17e +23s private-token Created Bob's account at 0x0a8410a1...7c48 +1ms private-token Deploying private token contract minting an initial 1000000 tokens to Alice... +0ms private-token Transaction status is mined +8s private-token Contract successfully deployed at address 0x143e0af4...11b6 +7ms private-token Retrieving unencrypted logs for block 3 +4ms private-token Emitted logs:  [ 'Balance set in constructor' ] +5ms private-token Alice's balance 1000000 +4s private-token Bob's balance 0 +3s private-token Transferring 543 tokens from Alice to Bob... +0ms private-token Retrieving unencrypted logs for block 4 +20s private-token Emitted logs:  [ 'Coins transferred' ] +13ms private-token Alice's balance 999457 +4s private-token Bob's balance 543 +3s
+  private-token Created Alice's account at 0x054d89d0...f17e +23s private-token Created Bob's account at 0x0a8410a1...7c48 +1ms private-token Deploying private token contract minting an initial 1000000 tokens to Alice... +0ms private-token Contract successfully deployed at address 0x143e0af4...11b6 +7ms private-token Alice's balance 1000000 +4s private-token Bob's balance 0 +3s private-token Transferring 543 tokens from Alice to Bob... +0ms private-token Alice's balance 999457 +4s private-token Bob's balance 543 +3s
 ```

 Here, we used the same contract abstraction as was previously used for reading Alice's balance.
 But this time we called `send()` generating and sending a transaction to the network.
-After waiting for the transaction to settle we were able to retrieve the newly emitted unencrypted logs and check the new balance values.
+After waiting for the transaction to settle we were able to check the new balance values.

 Finally, the contract has a `mint` function that can be used to generate new tokens for an account.
 This takes 2 arguments: